Green report

 Water is crucial to so many aspects of our lives and brings huge environmental, economic and social benefits.
 We must properly manage this finite resource to build resilience.

 We aim to keep our operational use of drinkable water below 2006 levels even as we build new facilities and infrastructure.
-In the past financial year we met our target of zero increase in potable water use against the 2006 baseline.
+In 2023/24 we met our target of zero increase in potable water use against the 2006 baseline, using 365 megalitres, a 15% decrease from the 2006 baseline.

 Previous reports